Skip to main content

 Your sense of well-being is deeply rooted in the precise chemical conversations happening within your body’s hormonal axes.

-Running parallel to the is the axis.
+Running parallel to the HPG axis is the growth hormone axis.
 This pathway also begins in the brain, with the hypothalamus producing Growth Hormone-Releasing Hormone (GHRH).
 GHRH signals the pituitary gland to secrete Growth Hormone (GH).
 GH is a powerful anabolic hormone, meaning it promotes building tissues up.

 The Interconnectedness of Bodily Systems

 These two axes, the HPG and the GH/IGF-1 pathway, function as an integrated network.
 They are not isolated systems.
-Testosterone and growth hormone have mutually reinforcing effects on and metabolic function.
-For instance, testosterone directly promotes in muscle cells, while GH and IGF-1 provide the foundational support for cellular repair and the generation of new muscle cells.
+Testosterone and growth hormone have mutually reinforcing effects on body composition and metabolic function.
+For instance, testosterone directly promotes protein synthesis in muscle cells, while GH and IGF-1 provide the foundational support for cellular repair and the generation of new muscle cells.

 Understanding Your Body’s Signals